-- Initial Projects in this phase are generally very conceptual at this point.
-They don't have any of the major components indicating serious planning and readiness, but they do have a demonstrated need. - Early Developmental Projects in this phase have a clearly demonstrated need and multiple components showing there has been some planning for the project.
+- Initial (0-15 points) Projects in this phase are generally very conceptual at this point.
+They don't have any of the major components indicating serious planning and readiness, but they do have a demonstrated need. - Early Developmental (16-30 points) Projects in this phase have a clearly demonstrated need and multiple components showing there has been some planning for the project.
 These projects may be just beginning to formulate the financial plan.
-Typically, these projects will not be ready for a grant application or construction (assuming funding is available), within six months. - Advanced Developmental Projects in this phase are well developed and show a clear and documented need.
+Typically, these projects will not be ready for a grant application or construction (assuming funding is available), within six months. - Advanced Developmental (31-50 points) Projects in this phase are well developed and show a clear and documented need.
 These projects show significant progress or completion of all components under the Planning & Readiness criteria.
-Significant planning is evident, and the project sponsors are nearing readiness for grant applications and for construction (assuming funding is available), generally within six months. - On-Going Maintenance Projects in this phase are fully developed and operational.
-These projects have expended all funds associated with the development process of the project and now require additional funding to ensure the trail remains operational, is safe for all users, and preserves a positive trail experience.
-Work in this category can include but is not limited to clearing debris and maintaining surface conditions.
+Significant planning is evident, and the project sponsors are nearing readiness for grant applications and for construction (assuming funding is available), generally within six months.